 - 5.1.
 Sailors may compete at any venue as long as applicable Government and local rules and guidelines allow.
 This may be either at a 'club' or any other piece of public water.
 The location sailors choose to sail at will hereon in be referred to as their 'venue'. - 5.2.
-Sailors will compete in two races to be sailed at their venue between sunrise and sunset (local time) on Sunday 19th July 2020.
-Using the SailRacer app, and additional information provided by the club, results will be collated to create a national leaderboard. - 5.3.
+Sailors will compete in one or more races to be sailed at their venue between sunrise and sunset (local time) on Sunday 20th September 2020.
+Using the SailRacer software, and additional information provided by the club, results will be collated to create a national leaderboard. - 5.3.
+Sailors may apply to the Race Committee for permission to complete their race on a different day. - 5.4.
 The races shall be run using an 'average speed' format.
 A representative from each club will pre-determine a course configuration which meets the requirements of SI 8.
 Sailors will start, sail a number of laps around this course, and then cross a remote finish line.
-The app will calculate the sailors average speed between starting and finishing. - 5.4.
-Instructions on using the app will be provided. - 5.5.
-A representative from each venue may be asked to submit additional supporting information to the Race - 5.6.
-It is the intention that a 'Virtual Prize Giving' will be held on Tuesday 21st July 2020 at 1900. - 6.
+The trackers will calculate the sailors average speed between starting and finishing. - 5.5.
+A representative from each venue may be asked to submit additional supporting information to the Race Committee. - 5.6.
+It is the intention that a 'Virtual Prize Giving' will be held on Tuesday 22nd September 2020 at 1900. - 6.
 Not used - 7.
 Not used